 This cozy pumpkin dal is perfect for fall!
-It’s savory, comforting and really easy to make in an instant pot.
+It’s savory, comforting, and effortless to make in an instant pot.

 And this pumpkin dal just so happens to be really tasty and really easy to make!
-The two main ingredients: canned pumpkin (because convenience) and red lentils.
-It’s spiced with mustard seeds, curry leaves, garam masala and a little pumpkin pie spice!
+The two main ingredients: canned pumpkin (because of convenience) and red lentils.
+It’s spiced with mustard seeds, curry leaves, garam masala, and pumpkin pie spice!

 This dal also calls for onion masala, a magical sauce that makes cooking flavorful Indian food so much faster.

-So here’s the thing you guys.
-The kitchen is mostly my happy place.
-I love waking up early in the mornings (before everyone else is up) and cooking – especially on weekends.
-I’m an odd one, I know.
-But leisurely cooking rarely happens these days.
+So here’s the thing.
+As a food blogger, I clearly love cooking.
+But even for me, leisurely cooking rarely happens these days.
 Most of the time, when I’m cooking – it’s because we all need to eat.
 When I have to prep dinner as fast as possible – while also taking care of two kids – I need pour and cook recipes.
 Onion masala makes that possible.

-I just grab some masala out of the freezer (I freeze it in these silicone trays – each container is ¼ cup) and use it in a recipe like this pumpkin dal.
+I grab some masala from the freezer (I freeze it in these silicone trays – each container is ¼ cup) and use it in a recipe like this pumpkin dal.

 - 2 tablespoons ghee or oil